gocd/docs.go.cd/extension_points/package_repository_extension.md

 ### Repositories, Packages and Materials

 A repository may contain one or more packages.
 A pipeline may refer to a package as a material.
-When the package is updated in the respository, interested pipelines will get scheduled.
+When the package is updated in the repository, interested pipelines will get scheduled.

 #### Repository Definition